In the world of natural beauty, changing up your hair care routine can be one of the toughest to achieve. That’s not to say it’s not worth the effort!

 Castile soap is a natural, vegetable-oil-based soap that has many, many uses.
 Surely you’ve come across Dr. Bronner’s famous “18-in-1” castile soap that boasts a multitude of uses, like washing your hands/face/body/hair, brushing your teeth, cleaning your dishes, washing your windows, scrubbing your bathroom and more.

-While I’m no expert in washing hair with castile soap, I have certainly picked up quite a few tips along the way.
+While I’m no expert in washing hair with castile soap, I’ve picked up quite a few tips along the way.
 If you’re an experienced castile washer and have your own tips to share, please do so in the comments!

-Dilute, dilute, dilute.
 Castile soap is extremely alkaline, which means that it can quickly disrupt your hair’s natural pH balance if you use too much.
 Trust.
 I’ve made the mistake.
 Dilute your soap in purified water.
 I know it’s way easier to use water straight from the tap, but even the cleanest tap water is likely to contain levels of chlorine and heavy metals that can be harmful to your precious locks.
-I use my beloved ZeroWater filter, which you can learn more about here.
 The necessary ratio of soap to water will differ from person to person (and even from day to day) but, with a little bit of experimenting and patience, you’ll quickly become a pro.
 I use a ratio of 1 tablespoon castile soap to 2 cups purified water.
 Start with that, and experiment from there.

 Get a squeeze bottle.

 Personally, I use big glass jars, but this requires really swift movements in order to pour the mixture exactly where I want it.
 It might be helpful to use a squeeze bottle instead – especially when you’re just starting out.
 Just make sure it’s BPA-free. ;)